FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 Dempermaster control robot movement
 --------------------------------------

-Click the "Promotional Simulation" button in the first -level menu on the left side of the oscilloscopy, and click the sub -menu "Program Demonstration" to enter the program demonstration interface.
+Click the "Program" button in the first-level menu on the left side of the oscilloscopy, and click the sub -menu "Coding" to enter the program demonstration interface.
 The interface mainly implements the writing and modification of the robot teaching program.

 After clicking the "New" icon button, the user names the file and selects a template as the content of the new file.
 Click the newly created to create a successful and open the program file.